 '''

-typedef struct KERB VALIDATION INFO {
+typedef struct KERB_VALIDATION_INFO {

 FILETIME LogonTime;

 FILETIME LogoffTime;

 FILETIME KickOffTime;

 FILETIME PasswordLastSet;

-FILETIME PasswordCanChange;
+FILETIME PasswordLastSet;

 FILETIME PasswordMustChange;

-RPC UNICODE STRING EffectiveName;
+RPC_UNICODE_STRING EffectiveName;

+RPC_UNICODE_STRING FullName;

-RPC UNICODE STRING FullName;
+RPC_UNICODE_STRING FullName;

-RPC_UNICODE_STRING LogonScript;
+RPC_UNICODE_STRING ProfilePath;

-RPC UNICODE STRING ProfilePath;
+RPC_UNICODE_STRING ProfilePath;

+RPC_UNICODE_STRING HomeDirectory;

-RPC UNICODE STRING HomeDirectory;
+RPC_UNICODE_STRING HomeDirectory;

-RPC UNICODE STRING HomeDirectoryDrive;

 USHORT LogonCount;

-USHORT BadPasswordCount:
+USHORT BadPasswordCount;

 ULONG UserId;

 '''

 '''

 ULONG PrimaryGroupId;

 ULONG GroupCount;

 [size is(GroupCount)] PGROUP MEMBERSHIP GroupIds;

 ULONG UserFlags;

 USER SESSION KEY UserSessionKey;

 RPC UNICODE STRING LogonServer;

 RPC UNICODE STRING LogonDomainName;

 PISID LogonDomainId;

 ULONG Reserved1[2];

 ULONG UserAccountControl;

 ULONG SubAuthStatus;

 FILETIME LastSuccessfulILogon;

 FILETIME LastFailedILogon;

 ULONG FailedILogonCount;

-ULONG Reserved3;
+ULONG Reserved3:

 ULONG SidCount;

 [size is(SidCount)] PKERB SID AND ATTRIBUTES ExtraSids;

 PISID ResourceGroupDomainSid;

 ULONG ResourceGroupCount;

-[size is(ResourceGroupCount)] PGROUP MEMBERSHIP ResourceGroupIds;
+[size_is(ResourceGroupCount)] PGROUP_MEMBERSHIP ResourceGroupIds;

 } KERB VALIDATION INFO;

 '''

-- LogonTime: A FILETIME structure that contains the user account's lastLogon attribute ([MS-ADA1] section 2.351) value. - LogoffTime: A FILETIME structure that contains the time the client's logon session should expire.
-If the session should not expire, this structure SHOULD have the dwHighDateTime member set to 0x7FFFFFFF and the dwLowDateTime member set to 0xFFFFFFF.
-A recipient of the PAC SHOULD The session should expire this structure SHOULD have the dwHighDateTime member set to 0xFFFFFFFF.
-A recipient of the PAC SHOULD The session should expire this structure that contains the time the client's logon session should expire.
-If the session should expire is displayed to expire the session should expire. - KickOffTime: A FILETIME structure that contains LogoffTime minus the user account's forceLogoff attribute ([MS-ADA1] section 2.233) value.
-If the client should not be logged off, this structure SHOULD have the dwHighDateTime member set to 0x7FFFFFFF and the dwLowDateTime member set to 0xFFFFFFFF.
+- LogonTime: A FILETIME structure that contains the user account's lastLogon attribute ([MS-ADA1] section 2.351) value. - LogoffTime: A FILETIME structure that contains the time the client's logon session should set to expire.
+If the session should set not to expire, this structure SHOULD have the dwHighDateTime member set to 0x7FFFFFFF and the dwLowDateTime member set to 0xFFFFFFF.
+A recipient of the PAC SHOULD<7> use this value as an indicator of when to warn the user that the allowed time is due to expire. - KickOffTime: A FILETIME structure that contains LogoffTime minus the user account's forceLogoff attribute ([MS-ADA1] section 2.233) value.
+If the client should not to be forcibly logged off, this structure SHOULD have the dwHighDateTime member set to 0x7FFFFFFFF and the dwLowDateTime member set to 0xFFFFFFFF.
 The Kerberos service ticket end time is a replacement for KickOffTime.
 The service ticket lifetime SHOULD NOT be set longer than the KickOffTime of an account.
-A recipient of the PAC SHOULD<8> use this value as the indicator of when the client should be forcibly disconnected. - PasswordLastSet: A FILETIME structure that contains the user account's pwdLastSet attribute ([MS-ADA3] section 2.175) value.
+A recipient of the PAC SHOULD > use this value as the indicator of when the client should be forcibly disconnected. - PasswordLastSet: A FILETIME structure that contains the user account's pwdLastSet attribute ([MS-ADA3] section 2.175) value.
 If the password was never set, this structure MUST have the dwHighDateTime member set to 0x00000000 and the dwLowDateTime member set to 0x00000000. - PasswordCanChange: A FILETIME structure that contains the time at which the client's password is allowed to change.
-If there is no restriction on when the client may change the password, this member MUST be set to zero. - PasswordMustChange: A FILETIME structure that contains the time at which the client's password expires.
+If there is no restriction on when the client maycan change the password, this member MUST be set to zero. - PasswordMustChange: A FILETIME structure that contains the time at which the client's password expires.
 If the password will not expire, this structure MUST have the dwHighDateTime member set to 0x7FFFFFFF and the dwLowDateTime member set to 0xFFFFFFFF. - EffectiveName: An RPC_UNICODE_STRING structure that contains the user account's samAccountName attribute ([MS-ADA3] section 2.222) value. - FullName: An RPC_UNICODE_STRING structure that contains the user account's full name for interactive logon and SHOULD be zero for network logon.
 If FullName is omitted, this member MUST contain an RPC_UNICODE_STRING structure with the Length member set to zero. - LogonScript: An RPC_UNICODE_STRING structure that contains the user account's scriptPath attribute ([MS-ADA3] section 2.232) value for interactive logon and SHOULD be zero for network